iodigital-com/io-technology/data/blog/benefits-of-functional-programming.md

 ## In closing

-I hope this gives a better understanding of how functional programming can help reduce code complexity in a code base and allow for reliable, efficient, reusable and maintainable code.
+I hope this gives a better understanding of how functional programming can help reduce code complexity in a code base and allow for reliable, efficient, reusable, and maintainable code.
-For further insight on the topic I highly recommend checking out some popular functional programming libraries such as [Lodash](https://lodash.com) or [Ramda](https://ramdajs.com) which provide a large number of utility functions that are optimized for performance and conciseness.
+For further insight on the topic, I highly recommend checking out some popular functional programming libraries such as [Lodash](https://lodash.com) or [Ramda](https://ramdajs.com) which provide a large number of utility functions that are optimized for performance and conciseness.
 More information about the theoretical side of functional programming can be found by checking out [this website](https://sanderv1992.github.io/fp/).